 Ready to Explore Tryon Palace?

 We really enjoyed walking around Tryon Palace and taking photos (no flash inside!).
-There are more famous historical sites away from Tryon Palace, including some beautiful churches, the Firemen’s Museum, and the place where Pepsi started.
+There are other famous sites away from Tryon Palace, which are a major reason New Bern is one of our favorite historic towns.

 This is one of the many reasons that we’ve fallen in love with New Bern.
 I’m happy that we decided to come here and hope to revisit for many years to come.